-Keeping more of what you earn
+How can you keep more of what you earn?

 Taxes are a crucial element of customization, and when it comes to fixed income investing, every basis point counts.
 One strategy to potentially enhance after-tax yield and performance involves capitalizing on opportunities across multiple fixed income sectors.
-With this approach, investors can let their individual tax considerations and relative value in the market select a better after-tax option.
+With this approach, investors can let their individual tax considerations and relative value in the market help them select a better after-tax option.

-A traditional municipal bond buyer is often an investor in an upper tax bracket, who steers towards tax-exempt municipal bonds as a common fixed income allocation.
+A traditional municipal bond buyer is often an investor in an upper tax bracket, who steers toward tax-exempt municipal bonds as a common fixed income allocation.
 Why?
 Because tax-exempt munis are more likely to provide the highest level of after-tax return most of the time.
 This may not hold true all the time, however.
+Within a rules-based portfolio, that traditional muni-only buyer in a mid-tier tax bracket may benefit from a more tactical investing approach.

-Using tax optimized ladders
+How do tax optimized ladders work?

 10-year corporate yield (after tax in 32% bracket) minus 10-year municipal yield

-Source: Bloomberg, as of 12/31/2023.
+Source: Bloomberg, as of 12/31/2024.
 Municipal yield is the 10-Year GO BVAL A+/A/A- curve.
 Corporate yield is the 10-year US Corp A+/A/A- BVAL curve, after tax in the 32% bracket.
-Difference is computed monthly from December 2014 to December 2023.
+Difference is computed monthly from December 2014 to December 2024.
 For illustrative purposes only.
 Not a recommendation to buy or sell any security.

-Looking at 2021 IRS individual tax filing data, with tax-exempt interest categorized by various tax ranges of adjusted gross income (AGI), we can see an interesting trend.
+Looking at 2023 IRS individual tax filing data, with tax-exempt interest categorized by various tax ranges of adjusted gross income (AGI), we can see an interesting trend.
 A staggering 60% of those returns came from a tax bracket of 24% or lower!

 Percentage of US filers with tax-exempt income by AGI range